underscoreio/essential-scala/src/pages/implicits/enrichment.md

 // res: Int = 5
 ~~~

-When the compiler process our call to `numberOfVowels`, it interprets it as a type error because there is no such method in `String`.
-Rather than give up, the compiler attempts to fix the error searching for an implicit class that provides the method and can be constructed from a `String`.
+When the compiler processes our call to `numberOfVowels`, it interprets it as a type error because there is no such method in `String`.
+Rather than give up, the compiler attempts to fix the error by searching for an implicit class that provides the method and can be constructed from a `String`.
 It finds `ExtraStringMethods`.
 The compiler then inserts an invisible constructor call, and our code type checks correctly.

 Implicit classes follow the same scoping rules as implicit values.
 Like implicit values, they must be defined within an enclosing object, class, or trait (except when writing Scala at the console).

-There is one additional restriction for implicit classes: only a single implicit class with be used to resolve a type error.
+There is one additional restriction for implicit classes: only a single implicit class will be used to resolve a type error.
 The compiler will not look to construct a chain of implicit classes to access the desired method.

 ## Combining Type Classes and Type Enrichment